RichardForshaw/resume/mkd-blog/docs/blog/articles/2025-10-why-we-iterate.markdown

 When we gather information, we believe we are *reducing uncertainty* and therefore reducing that gap, ultimately reducing our stress.
 But is this really just a placebo?
 If this information that we gather is usually unreliable, are we really just delaying our stress until a later date?

 Another reason why we get stressed over large decisions is the fear of making mistakes.
-If we keep our decisions large and filled with uncertainty the risk of making a mistake is larger and that gap between our expectations and reality is not only psychological but also temporal; the expectations we have now will not be resolved with reality for a long time.
-I'm sure you have had to sit nervously waiting for a test result or a piece of feedback, perhaps biting your nails and tapping your foot.
+If we keep our decisions large and filled with uncertainty, the risk of making a mistake is larger and that gap between our expectations and reality is not only psychological but also temporal; the expectations we have now will not be resolved with reality for a long time.
+I'm sure at one time you have had to sit nervously waiting for a test result or a piece of feedback, perhaps biting your nails and tapping your foot.
 Not only did you need to wait for this resolution, but it was also out of your control.
 All of these add up to more stress: uncertainty, time and control.

 ![Assorted Lego](./images/assorted_lego.jpg)